-Today's Acharei Meditation is Psalm 84; This Week's Amidah Prayer Focus is Petition # 4, Ga'al [Kinsman-Redemption]
+Today's Meditation is Psalm 84;

+This Week's Amidah Prayer Focus is Petition # 2, Teshuvah [Turning Back to the Path of Torah]

-Vayedaber Adonai el-Moshe - And the Holy One spoke to Moshe ... acharei mot sh'nei b'nei Aharon - after the deaths of Aharon's two sons ... bekorvatam lifnei-Adonai vayamutu - when they approached the Holy One and died Leviticus 16:1a.
+Vayedaber Adonai el-Moshe - Then the Holy One spoke to Moshe ... acharei mot sh'nei b'nei Aharon - after the deaths of Aharon's two sons ... b'korvatam lifnei-Adonai vayamutu - who died when making an approach to the Presence of the Holy One.
+Leviticus 16:1.